anima-wg/brski-over-802dot11/brski-over-802dot11.md

 ## 802.11i

 802.11i-2004 is an IEEE standard from 2004 that improves connection security.
+802.11i-2004 is incorporated into 802.11-2014.
 802.11i defines the Robust Security Network IE which includes information on:

 - Pairwise Cipher Suites (WEP-40, WEP-104, CCMP-128, etc.)
 - Authentication and Key Management Suites (PSK, 802.1X, etc.)